Nabat: Joining the Makhnovist movement

 In January 1919, the Nabat made contact with Viktor Bilash, who brought the organisation into the fold of the Makhnovshchina.
 The Nabat established a branch in the Makhnovist capital of Huliaipole, providing the movement with literature and activists.
 It came under Bolshevik harassment after publishing an appeal to soldiers of the Red Army that urged them to mutiny and overthrow the Soviet government.
 The organisation appealed for help from the Makhnovists, but harassment continued.
 On 12–16 February 1919, delegates from the Nabat participated in the Second Regional Congress of Peasants, Workers and Insurgents, which criticised the repressive actions of the Bolsheviks in Ukraine and established a Military Revolutionary Council as the executive organ of the Makhnovist movement.

 In March 1919, the Nabat took up editorship of the Makhnovist movement's newspapers, which were printed in the Russian language from Kharkiv.
 In response to the spread of epidemic typhus, a decree was published in Nabat that demanded the improvement of personal hygiene, under threat of punishment.
 In that same month, the Nabat also published an advertisement that it was forming its own armed regiment in Huliaipole.

-On 2–7 April 1919, the Nabat held its first congress in Yelyzavethrad, where the organisation resolved to committ itself fully to participating in the Makhnovist movement.
+On 2–7 April 1919, the Nabat held its first congress in Yelyzavethrad, where the organisation resolved to commit itself fully to participating in the Makhnovist movement.
+It soon became an influential force within the movement.
 When the congress discussed the alliance between the Makhnovists and Bolsheviks, the congress was notable for being relatively pro-Soviet, with the exception of one anti-communist delegate from Huliaipole.
 Senya Fleshin denounced the Bolsheviks for seizing control of the workers' councils and for establishing a police state in Russia.
 As a result, the congress opposed anarchist participation in the Bolshevik-dominated Soviets, due to their tendencies towards centralisation.
 When discussion turned to the organisation of a Revolutionary Insurgent Army, the congress called for it to be established from the bottom-up on a voluntary and egalitarian basis, opposing the hierarchical and militarist conception of the Red Army, which the Nabat believed would inevitably become reactionary.
 But Makhno himself did not abide by the decisions of the Yelyzavethrad congress, which were taken without his presence.